f3-factory/F3com-data/cursor/main.md

 This Cursor class is an abstract foundation of an [Active Record](http://en.wikipedia.org/wiki/Active_Record) implementation, that is used by all F3 Data Mapper.

-Have a look at the [SQL Mapper](sql-mapper), [Mongo Mapper](mongo-mapper) or [JIG Mapper](jig-mapper) page to get to know about how to create and use them with their own functions and the follwing described below.
+Have a look at the [SQL Mapper](sql-mapper), [Mongo Mapper](mongo-mapper) or [JIG Mapper](jig-mapper) page to get to know about how to create and use them with their own functions and the following described below.

 Namespace: `\DB` <br/>